“You’re the best! You exceeded our expectations. I knew that you always had my mom’s future needs in mind.”

-Insurance companies will require that you complete claim forms, reports, unlimited authorizations for medical and wage information (not limited to the accident), and other paperwork—and may even request a recorded statement—all of which may later be used against you.
+Insurance companies will require that you complete claim forms, reports, unlimited authorizations for medical and wage information (not limited to the accident), and other paperwork—and may even request a recorded statement and Defense Medical Examinations (DMEs)—all of which may later be used against you.
 Insurance companies often act quickly to deny your claim or encourage you to settle for a low amount before you have time to talk with a lawyer.
-Your insurance claim should be handled promptly and professionally in your best interest.
+Kauffman Law Firm will handle your insurance claim promptly and professionally in your best interest.
 We offer a free consultation so you have nothing to lose by contacting us first.

 Read More: Why Call A Lawyer Immediately?

 We have found that the following are the best practices to follow in case of an accident:

 1. Report the accident to the police or other law enforcement immediately.

 2. Use our form to record important information as soon as possible:

 Make, model, color, and insurance company/policy numbers of all vehicles involved.